Mouhcine-Flutter/TicTacToe_py/README.md

 # TicTacToe

-Basic 2 Player Tic Tac Toe that I made in python cause "why not"
+Basic 2 Player Tic Tac Toe that I made in python 3.9

 You can play against another human or against the computer if you dare :)